Cocaine Detox: Everything you Need to Know

 • Cocaine Addiction – due to the short-term effects and the resulting ‘come down’, it can be very tempting to take more of the drug to alleviate the symptoms.

-• Overdose – Taking cocaine can increase the heart rate, a high dose could result in convulsions or a heart attack.
+• Overdose – Taking cocaine can increase the heart rate, and a high dose could result in convulsions or a heart attack.
 This risk is increased if the cocaine is mixed with other drugs.

 • Depression – One of the main effects of cocaine is depression.
 This can also lead to problems with anxiety and panic attacks